onmyway133/Construction/README.md

 ### construct

 - Free function
-- Init an entity and configure it
+- Construct a struct and configure it
-- Work for struct only

 `Person`
 ```swift